moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 For more advanced scripts, use the statement ``include('<std>')`` to import a code library.
 Currently, this library provides prototype methods such as .startsWith() / .endsWith() for strings, prototype methods such as .max() and .min() for arrays, and printarr(a) for printing arrays.
 These are documented in the Reference under String and Array.

-You can associate the extension .js with lnzscript.exe, so that you can double-click a script to run it.
-It is recommended to associate with lnzscript.exe /fconfirm "%1".
-This will ask for confirmation before running the script.
+Scripts with the extension .jsz are associated with lnzscript.exe, so that you can double-click a script to run it.
+One can also drag and drop a file into a script, and the filename will be in argv[1].

 Because LnzScript is JavaScript, in order to write an object-oriented program, one uses prototype-based inheritance.
-This is described online many places as seen by a Google search for object oriented JavaScript.
+This is described online many places as seen by a Google search for object-oriented JavaScript.